hibana2077/writing_king/README.md

 - **Python**: Core programming language used for backend services and integration with LLMs.
 - **Docker**: Ensures a smooth deployment process across different environments.

+## Roadmap

+- **Enhanced Scoring Accuracy**
+  - Improve the feedback and scoring system to align closely with IELTS standards by refining the language model.

+- **Multi-Dimensional Analysis**
+  - Introduce detailed performance metrics across various aspects like grammar, coherence, and lexical resource to provide deeper insights.

+- **Growth Tracking and Progress Visualization**
+  - Implement a dashboard that visualizes writing performance trends over time, helping users see their improvements clearly.

+- **Expanded Topic Categories**
+  - Continuously update and diversify the range of writing prompts to keep the practice engaging and relevant.

+- **User-Customized Writing Goals**
+  - Enable users to set and track personalized writing goals, focusing on specific skills or target scores.

 ## Installation

 To get started with Writing King locally, follow these steps: